 “There are certain components of this that are super accurate.”

-— Energy experts Jesse Jenkins, Scott Burger and Max Luke (of MIT and the Harvard Kennedy School)
+—energy experts Jesse Jenkins, Scott Burger, and Max Luke, of Princeton, MIT and the Harvard Kennedy School

-“We had an intro Wednesday with players with broad and comprehensive experience in the public, private and non-profit/advocacy sectors (including FERC, World Bank, UN, Tesla, et al.), domestic and international, large and small, with specialties in clean energy, climate, environment, economics and finance, development, policy, tech, business, and organizing – we loved the game and think it’s a terrific teaching, strategic thinking, and team-building tool.”
+“We had players with broad and comprehensive experience in the public, private and non-profit/advocacy sectors (including FERC, World Bank, UN, Tesla, et al.), domestic and international, large and small, with specialties in clean energy, climate, environment, economics and finance, development, policy, tech, business, and organizing—we loved the game and think it’s a terrific teaching, strategic thinking, and team-building tool.”

 —John Hansen, Paradigm Project